icey-franken/projectKIL/documentation/feature-packets/0-featureList-readme.md

 so that ...

-### Feature Packets
+## Feature Packets Overview

 Create a feature packet for each of the above features (features 1-4 at minimumin) in a new markdown document.
-Within that document include the following documentation:
+Within that document include the following documentation (see documents 1-6 in feature-list directory):

 * models needed
   * use <https://drawsql.app/> for constructing model relationships